 Best Neighbourhoods in Seville for Families: Barrio Santa Cruz, Centre, Los Remedios

-Barrio Santa Cruz is one of the best places in Seville for families because it’s a very walkable neighbourhood, with fun things for kids, such as horse-drawn carriage rides and the gardens of the Alcazar.
-Centre is also very walkable, has good family-friendly hotels and is closer on foot to the Isla Magica theme park, which is across the river in La Cartuja.
-While Los Remedios is further out of the centre and short on sights, there are good, family-friendly hotels here, as well as a large park for kids to explore.
+Barrio Santa Cruz is one of the best places in Seville for families because it’s a very walkable neighborhood, with fun things for kids, such as horse-drawn carriage rides and the gardens of the Alcazar.
+Centre is walkable, has good family-friendly hotels and is closer on foot to the Isla Magica theme park, which is across the river in La Cartuja.
+While Los Remedios is further out of the center and short on sights, there are good, family-friendly hotels here, as well as a large park for kids to explore.

 Best Neighborhood in Seville to Stay for First Timer: Barrio Santa Cruz

 If it’s your first time in Seville, then Barrio Santa Cruz is the best neighborhood to base yourself.
 It’s as central as it gets, very atmospheric, has an excellent dining and nightlife scene, and numerous attractions are right on your doorstep, from the Cathedral and the Alcazar to the Museo de Flamenco and the Hospital Los Venerables art gallery.
 It’s also the easiest place to catch a flamenco show, there’s accommodation to suit all budgets and other neighborhoods of interest – El Arenal, Centre, Macarena – are within easy walking distance.